jsreport/jsreport-core/README.md

 - [Implementing custom jsreport engine](http://jsreport.net/learn/custom-engine)

 ##Extensions auto discovery

+* Not all the extensions supports these method yet.
+We are working on it. *

 jsreport by default auto discovers extensions in the application's directory tree.
 This means jsreport by default searches for files `jsreport.config.js` which describes the extensions and applies all the extensions that are found.

 jsreport extensions auto discovery slows down the startup and can be explicitly overrided using `use` function.